Rafael Nadal Coasts to 2018 French Open Title with Win over Dominic Thiem

 Rafael Nadal takes the first set against Dominic Thiem, 6-4.
 He has never lost at the French Open after winning the opening set (76-0 entering today).

-Nadal put on a masterclass the rest of the way, attacking the Austrian from a variety of angles with varying speeds.
-Key in that regard was his backhand, which consistently flustered Thiem, who didn't have the same bag of tricks at his disposal.
+Nadal put on a masterclass the rest of the way, attacking the Austrian from a variety of angles and with varying speeds.
+Key in that regard was Nadal's backhand, which consistently flustered Thiem, who didn't have the same bag of tricks at his disposal.

 Matt Cronin @TennisReporters